jdevfullstack-projects/simple-login-vue/README.md

 ![image](https://user-images.githubusercontent.com/47092464/179388205-dfd8524c-7fce-40b2-af6a-e06f5b5c4c69.png)

-The views folder are what we see on the browser, to interact with in our case here, it's the login form.
+The `views` folder is what we see on the browser, to interact with in our case here, it's the login form.

 The login view is the form and it will get the `username` and `password` and will